usefulprojects-ca/usefulprojects.ca/README.md

 This code serves two purposes:

 - Provide the site powering usefulprojects.ca
-- Provide an environment for testing technologies and exercising Clojure development.
+- Provide an environment for testing technologies and approaches.

-Due to the second purpose, the code is considerable overkill for the first purpose.
+Due to the latter, the code within is _considerable_ overkill for former.

 ## Configuration
 ### Configuration

 Configuration is handled using [aero](https://github.com/juxt/aero).

-Configuration files are stored in the `/config` directory and span three files.
+There are three configuration files, stored in `/config`.
 Only `config.edn` is checked into source control; example templates are provided for the others.

 #### config.edn